morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ##### `chipset - Mediatek mt7921au - supported in-kernel since Linux kernel 5.18 (2022) (AP Mode support added in kernel 5.19) (P2P Mode support added in kernel 6.4) - Filogic 330 - abgn+ac+ax - 2x2:2 - Wi-Fi 6E, WPA3, OFDMA, Zero DFS, BT 5.2, MU-MIMO, 1024QAM, HE80, LNA/PA, ESR`

-Info: It is necessary to add additional information in this section before listing the adapters because the driver, firmware and adapters are relatively new to the market and there are things that Linux users need to know.
+Info: It is necessary to add additional information in this section before listing the adapters because the driver, firmware and adapters are still relatively new to the market and there are things that Linux users need to know.

 Info: Be aware that the range of the 6 GHz band has been reduced compared to the 5 GHz band.
 So, while 6 GHz may have a big pipeline, it will have less range than 5 GHz.
+My testing often shows better throughput on 5 GHz depending on distant from AP.
 Another issue you need to be aware of is that wifi routers vary in how they handle clients.
 It is best that you pick a wifi AP/router that gives you the ability to set different names for all 3 bands so that you can control which band you are connected to.
 Checking the throughput of each band will allow you to see where your best performance is.
 Testing different channels in your AP/router can also help you find where your best performance is.

 Status: USB adapters featuring the mt7921au chipset have been available since July 2022. `Adapters based on the mt7921au chipset should not be considered plug and play` unless you are using a distro using kernel 5.19 or later such as Ubuntu 22.10+. `If you are not technically inclined and want a plug and play adapter for an older distro, continue on down this list to see adapters that are currently plug and play with almost all popular non-server distros.
 This includes adapters starting at the AC1200 section` Remember that server distros think the entire world has cabled ethernet connections.
 You can add wifi support to server distros.
 Check with your distro doumentation or support forums for more information.